-If you’re already in business, then set-up an automatic savings to a new checking or saving account for your Education Fund, keeping the money separate from your main business checking account.
+If you’re already in business, then set-up an automatic saving to a new checking or saving account for your education fund, keeping the money separate from your main business checking account.
 Budgeting a percentage of your sales and income to invest in yourself and gain new marketable skills will help you grow and expand your business.

-Example: If your profit is $5,000 a month, here is a recommended % allocation from a business finance perspective:
+Example: If your profit is $5,000 a month, here is a recommended percent allocation from a business finance perspective:

 - Business Books, magazines, trade journals